Yes, You Have to Brag At Work. Here's How to Do It.

 Those people are wrong.

 Fact is, your ability to promote yourself will have a tremendous effect on how successful your career is.
-That’s not to say you should shamelessly brag, but “tactful self-promotion” – as Kelley School of Business Senior Lecturer Tatiana Kolovou described it in her Lynda.com lesson on the subject – is a critical business skill.
+That’s not to say you should shamelessly brag, but “tactful self-promotion” – as Kelley School of Business Senior Lecturer Tatiana Kolovou described it in a LinkedIn Learning lesson on the topic – is a critical business skill.

 The key is doing it right.
 And that means doing it in a way that involves the other person, while still positioning yourself in a positive light.